Violin (2011 film)

 Violin is a 2011 Malayalam language musical romance film directed by Sibi Malayil.
 It stars Asif Ali and Nithya Menon in the lead roles, and Vijayaraghavan, Nedumudi Venu, Sreejith Ravi, Chembil Ashokan, Lakshmy Ramakrishnan and Reena Basheer in other major roles.
 The film is about two youngsters who are brought together by their fondness to music.
 A musical romance film by genre, it features music composed by Bijibal and a song composed by Bollywood composer Anand Raj Anand.
 Rafeeq Ahmed writes the lyrics while Manoj Pillai is the cinematographer.
 Sakhi Thomas was the costume designer for this movie.
-Having filmed the major parts from Fort Kochi, the film released on 1 July 2011.
+Having filmed the major parts from Fort Kochi, the film was released on 1 July 2011.

 Violin Dubbed to Telugu As Dilse in 2012.

 Plot

 The lives of Angel and her two aunts Annie and Mercy are transformed, when Aby walks in, as their tenant.
 After a bout of initial resistance from Angel, romance strikes, and the two fall in sincere love.